skellis46/embodied-camera/embodied-camera-application-proposal.md

 couple of sentences about relationship of somatics to tech -- focused on what?

+>This split does not simply separate our bodies from our minds and favor mind over body ... [it] removes us from the experience of our bodies and dis- connects us from our own inner proprioceptive signals as well as from our somas and living processes ... there is an active obsession with the body as an objective mechanical entity.
+As a result we are often numbed to the awareness of internal body messages and the power of our connected selves.[Green, in @kolcio_somatic_2005 p.111]

 In this research, we speculate that there is productive tension between these two divergent phenomena: the smartphone as experienced by us all, and the body as experienced by dance movement specialists.
 In _Moving Camera Bodies_ we propose an experimental point of convergence between the smartphone and the sensorial capabilities of the dancer.

+"somehow turn up outside the bounds of what was conceivable."[Foster, in @kolcio_somatic_2005 p.121]

 between the device that has become the centre of our technological lives, and our capacity to sense and understand experiences of movement.
 There is tension here